-We found a tiny Bavarian-style village nestled in the Cascade mountains of Washington State, Leavenworth.
-Being close to Seattle, Leavenworth is an ideal weekend getaway.
-One day is not enough to explore this place.
-However, if you’re up for a day trip, here’s a list of things you can do at Leavenworth.
+Explore Leavenworth, a charming Bavarian-style village nestled in the Cascade Mountains of Washington State.
+Just a short drive from Seattle, it’s the perfect weekend getaway.
+While one day isn’t quite enough to experience everything this town has to offer, if you’re planning a day trip, here’s a list of things you can do in Leavenworth.

 Contradictory to what one may think, Leavenworth was not a Bavarian town until quite recently.
-The area was home to Native American tribes who fished and hunted on this beautiful land nestled between towering mountains.
+The area was home to Yakama, Chinook, and Wenatchi people (indigenous groups), who fished and hunted on this beautiful land nestled between towering mountains.
 European settlers came in hungry for gold, timber, fur etc., paving the way for logging and the railroad business.
-When the railroad companies relocated, Leavenworth devolved into a ghost town until the early 1960s, when the town leaders and planners decided to give the town a facelift, transforming it into mini Bavaria.
+When the railroad companies relocated, Leavenworth became a ghost town until the early 1960s, when the town leaders and planners decided to give the town a facelift, transforming it into mini Bavaria.

 bus-to-leavenworth